 Allison Honeycutt is a fine artist based in Los Angeles, California.

-She graduated from NSCAD University with a BFA and Minor in drawing as well as a Post-Baccalaureate in studio art from MUM in her home town of Fairfield, Iowa.
+She graduated from NSCAD University with a BFA and Minor in drawing as well as a Post-Baccalaureate in studio art from MIU in her home town of Fairfield, Iowa.

 In her art she honors the beauty of awkwardness, tactility, and humor.
 She explores many topics involving the human body, grief, and the culture of collecting and consuming.